-But if you want to be a Main Supervisor of your project, after accepting your project and your main supervisor role, a contract will be sent to you.
 After signing the contract and confirming it by the Research Director, you can form your team (As described in the previous sections).
-Then you can introduce your team to Tecvico.
+Then you can introduce your team to TECVICO.
 The project will be started with the approval of the contract of the member involved in the project.

+Note: If your defined project has been accepted by TECVICO and you would not like to be the main supervisor on this project, the company will select the Main Supervisor and her/his team to accomplish the project.
+If you agree, you must sign the contract which the company will send you.